 - You wish to help grow your spouse’s super as they have taken time off work to have a child.

 - Your spouse is younger and you have reached the Age Pension and wish to increase the amount of Age Pension you receive from the Government.

-- You are nearing the $1.6 million transfer balance cap, which limits the amount you can hold in account-based pensions such as RetireSmart and RetireChoice.
-Your transition to retirement income streams will only be assessed against the transfer balance cap if you reach 65 or have met other conditions of release.
+- You are nearing the general transfer balance cap, which limits the amount you can hold in account-based pensions such as RetireSmart and RetireChoice (not including transition to retirement income streams).

 - Your wish to keep your total super balance below $500,000 so you can carry forward your unused concessional contributions cap to a later year.